Drama Köprüsü

 "Drama Köprüsü" (English "The Bridge of Drama") is a popular Turkish türkü (folk song) and a legend on which the song is based.

 Geography

 The song refers to the Drama Bridge.
 The town of Drama, which was then a part of the Ottoman Empire, is now in the East Macedonia and Thrace region of Greece.
 What is called a bridge in the song is actually an aqueduct between the villages of Nikiforos (Nusratlı) and Karyafiton (Kozluköy).
 When viewed from the valley the aqueduct looks like a bridge.

-On 17 April 2010 Nikos Latsistalis, a member of a population exchangee from Adapazarı as well as the Chairman of Drama Asia Minor Refugees Association and a Turkish muhacir from Drama to Bursa collaborated to pinpoint the location of the "bridge".
+On 17 April 2010 Nikos Latsistalis, a member of a population exchange from Adapazarı as well as the Chairman of Drama Asia Minor Refugees Association and a Turkish muhacir from Drama to Bursa collaborated to pinpoint the location of the "bridge".
 The families of both men had been effected by the Population exchange between Greece and Turkey of the 1920s, when Turks from Greece had been sent to Turkey and Greeks from Turkey were sent to Greece.